Evidence Level

 120 critically ill ICU patients with septic shock.

-PRIMARY ENDPOINT NEGATIVE: enteral citrulline did NOT improve SOFA score at Day 7 vs placebo.
+Primary endpoint negative: enteral citrulline did not improve SOFA score at Day 7 vs placebo.
 Important negative finding — extrapolating cardiovascular benefits to acute critical illness was not supported.
 Critical illness is metabolically very different from chronic CV applications.

 4